orish88/AUI_Personalization/profiles/README- Profile Creation.txt

 }

-*** change object example ***
+*** object value example ***
 {
    "name": change_object_name("compose", in this example),
     "type": [
         //an array of tagnames that an element changed by this object will have
         // to fit in order for the changes to take place.
         //example1:
-        "a","p" //this change object will only apply in elemts of tagname a or p.
+        "a","p" //this object value will only apply in elemts of tagname a or p.
         //example2
-        "not a" //this change object will aplly in all elements except elements of tagname a.
+        "not a" //this object value will aplly in all elements except elements of tagname a.

     ],
     "inherits": {